radhikajessy/radhikajessy/README.md

 <h1 align="center">Hello 👋, I'm Radhika Jatagi</h1>

-- 🔭 I’m currently looking on **DevOps Engineer & Cloud Engineer role.**
+- 🔭 I’m currently looking for **DevOps Engineer & Cloud Engineer role.**

 - 🌱 I’m currently learning **more about advanced cloud-native technologies, including AWS, Kubernetes, and Terraform, with a focus on scaling and automation.**